lucidrains/x-transformers/README.md

 To use it, simply set `shift_tokens = 1` (or to whatever number of shifts you desire).
 The feature dimension will be divided by `shift_tokens + 1` and then each chunk will be shifted `[0, shift_tokens]` respectively

+Update: new experiments by @sdtblck suggests this may only work for character-level training

 ```python
 import torch
 from x_transformers import TransformerWrapper, Decoder